 Limit bookings per session start time

-This option allows you to limit the number of bookings that can start at the same time for single-booking resources (eg parties).
-Single-booking resources are venue assets or spaces that can only be reserved by one booking at a time (eg party rooms, party tables, cabanas).
-This feature helps manage guest check-ins and arrivals during peak times to avoid overwhelming your team.
+Single-booking resources are venue spaces or experiences that can only be reserved by one booking at a time (eg party rooms, party tables, cabanas).
+This feature helps manage guest check-ins and arrivals during peak times to prevent overcrowding.

 To enable this option: